mlanca-c/ft_server/README.md

  > Parent Image: An image’s parent image is the image designated in the ```FROM``` directive in the image’s Dockerfile.
 All subsequent commands are based on this parent image.
 A Dockerfile with the ```FROM scratch``` directive uses no parent image, and creates a base image.

+ > ARG: The ARG instruction defines a variable that users can pass at build-time to the builder with the docker build command using the --build-arg <varname>=<value> flag.
+A Dockerfile may include one or more ARG instructions.

 # Debian Buster
  You can install Docker Engine in different ways, depending on your needs:
  * Most users set up Docker’s repositories and install from them, for ease of installation and upgrade tasks.
 This is the recommended approach, except for Raspbian.